KulikDM/pythresh/docs/benchmark.rst

 where :math:`TP, TN, FP, FN` represent the true positive, true negative, false positive, and the false negative respectively.
 The MMC ranges from -1 to 1 where 1 represents a perfect prediction, 0 an average random prediction, and -1 an inverse prediction.
+This metric performs particularly well at providing a balanced score and penalizing thresholding methods that tend to over predict the best contamination level (most :math:`TP` and :math:`TN` and least :math:`FP` and :math:`FN`) based on the selected outlier detection scores unlike the F1 score which focuses only on outliers.
+However, if finding and removing all the outliers regardless of how many inliers also get removed the F1 score is a better metric.

-Since the thresholding method is heavily dependant on the outlier detection scores, and therefore the selected outlier detection method, simplifying calculating the MMC for each dataset would yield varying results that would have more dependance on the selected outlier method than the thresholding method.
+Since the thresholding method is heavily dependant on the outlier detection scores, and therefore the selected outlier detection method, simply calculating the MMC for each dataset would yield varying results that would have more dependance on the selected outlier method than the thresholding method.
 To correctly evaluate and eliminate the effects of the selected outlier detection method, the MMC deterioration will be used.
 This deterioration score is the difference between the MMC of the thresholded labels and the MMC for the labels produced by setting the true contamination level for the selected outlier detection method (e.g.
 KNN(contamination=true_contam)).

 For consistency, the benchmark results below used the unit-normalized